bsides-zh/bsides-zh.github.io/content/code-of-conduct.md

 like you make our event a better place.

-Contact a conference volunteer, identified by a volunteer shirt/lanyard, the volunteer will get one of the organisers to take your report.
-Or you can contact an organiser directly, identified by an organiser shirt/lanyard.
+Contact a conference volunteer, identified by a volunteer shirt/lanyard, the volunteer will get one of the organizers to take your report.
+Or you can contact an organizer directly, identified by an organizer shirt/lanyard.

 Email us at _bsideszh [at] gmail [dot] com_.

 When taking a personal report, our volunteers will ensure you are safe and cannot be overheard.
-They may involve other event volunteers or the conference organisers to ensure your report is managed properly.
+They may involve other event volunteers or the conference organizers to ensure your report is managed properly.
 Once safe, we’ll ask you to tell us about what happened.
 This can be upsetting, but we’ll handle it as respectfully as possible, and you can bring someone to support you.
 You won’t be asked to confront anyone, and we won’t tell anyone who you are.